GSA/codeinventory-github/README.md

 In this example, `codeinventory-github` will set the tags on all your projects to `my-tag-1` and `my-tag-2` also use the contact email you specified on all projects.

+### Using GitHub metadata

+If the metadata file does not exist or does not contain a field, and there are no overrides, `codeinventory-github` will use GitHub metadata to populate the field.
+These fields can be automatically populated from GitHub metadata:

+* name - GitHub repository name
+* description - GitHub repository description
+* license - GitHub repository license
+* openSourceProject - `true` if the repository is public, `false` if it is private
+* tags - GitHub repository topics
+* contact > email - GitHub organization email address
+* repository - GitHub repository URL

+If you already specify any of the above items in your GitHub repository, there is no need to specify them in a metadata file.

 ### Excluding repositories

 You can exclude any repository from scanning.